Biggio hit by pitch to force in tiebreaking run in 8th, Blue Jays beat Phillies 2-1

 Toronto tied it in the bottom half, with Springer singling with two outs to drive in Merrifield.

-Blue Jays left-hander Yusei Kikuchi allowed one run and four hits in six innings.
-Kikuchi walked none and struck out seven.
+Kikuchi allowed one run and four hits in six innings.
+He walked none and struck out seven.

+“Kikuchi is tough,” Bohm said.
+“He’s been throwing really well.
+Tough to pick up the ball from him.”

 TRAINER’S ROOM